frnssk/API-Lab/Viktor/Falling Button/README.md

-In the original example, the user can play a game costisting of left moving platforms and a box that jumps when one of the assigned keyboard keys or left mousebutton is pressed.
+In the original example, the user can play a game consisting of left moving platforms and a box that jumps when one of the assigned keyboard keys or left mouse button is pressed.
 In this example the user can press a button which then falls using the same animation as the box in the original.

 To start the program open the index.html file in your browser.

 # contributors
-The example is based on a codepen project made by Eduardo Lopes: https://codepen.io/EduardoLopes/pen/IJnAr
+The example is based on a 'codepen' project made by Eduardo Lopes: https://codepen.io/EduardoLopes/pen/IJnAr

 The example is using the sketch.js library which was created by the following GitHub users: